Gatineau (federal electoral district): History

 The district was created in 1947 from parts of Hull and Wright ridings.
 In 1987, it was renamed to Chapleau, and then to Gatineau—La Lièvre in 1988.
 It was renamed back to "Gatineau" in 1996.

 Gatineau lost territory to Pontiac during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, it lost that part of the city of Gatineau north of Autoroute 50; and that part of the City of Gatineau east of Av. du Cheval-Blanc, and south of a line that follows Rivière Blanche to Highway 148 to Argenteuil—La Petite-Nation, and gained the remainder of the City of Gatineau west of Montée Paiement from Pontiac.

 Members of Parliament

 This riding has elected the following members of Parliament:

 Assad represented Gatineau—La Lièvre from 1988 to 1997 which was known as Chapleau from 1987 to 1988.
 This district had similar borders to Gatineau.